e100/makerplane-configs/INSTALL.md

 sudo raspi-config nonint do_i2c 0
 sudo raspi-config nonint do_wayland W1
 ```
-NOTE: While wayland is the future its inability to reparent windows is currently and issue for pyEFIS if you would like to include a Waydroid window within it
+NOTE: While wayland is the future its inability to reparent windows is currently an issue for pyEFIS if you would like to include a Waydroid window within it

 ## Enable 4k pages so Waydroid works